 After each set of mock exams, our teachers write a report for each of their students giving an overall assessment including detailed consideration of the quality and quantity of homework, mock exam grades, attendance and effort.
 Parents may access this information via our online portal and discuss a student’s progress or other issues with the student’s Personal Tutor.
 We also hold two parents’ evenings each academic year.

 Students are offered extensive support outside of the classroom through weekly meetings with their Personal Tutor, subject-specific clinics, support classes and peer group mentoring.
 Teachers, personal tutors and the Director of Studies work closely together to monitor and discuss students’ academic performance and progress throughout their time at the college.

 Personal tutors also provide students with one-to-one support and expert guidance on the entire university application process, including work with an online platform that allows students to continue working on their university applications remotely.

 The college complements its academic excellence with an exciting programme of extra-curricular activities for all tastes including its well-loved annual Revue, showcasing creative arts, drama and music.
 We run Ashbourne Allstars football club, critical theory seminars and a wide range of other clubs from astro-particle physics and chess to Bollywood dancing and meditation.

-Ashbourne is fortunate to have one of the most beautiful settings of all of the A level colleges in London.
-Kensington Palace is close by and students may explore the beautiful Kensington Gardens and Hyde Park.
+Ashbourne is superbly located on the borders of Hyde Park and Kensington Gardens, in the heart of London.
 Nearby are such cultural icons as the Royal Albert Hall, the Victoria and Albert Museum and the Science and Natural History museums.
-Major libraries, art galleries and theatres are within easy reach of the college.
+Major libraries, art galleries and theatres are also within easy reach of the college.